snake2205/kultorina/README.md

 2. install MySQL workbench.
 Make a new connection and database.
 Change the BUrl variable in config.py accordingly.
 3. start the backend and frontend applications using command prompt (backend => "uvicorn main:app --reload";frontend => "npm start")

+The website is not done by any means.
+However the school project it was made for has ended, so it will not be completed.